DataBridgeAI/ChatwithDatabase/src/README.md

 ### Model Deployment and Registry Push:
 ![gcr Overview](/src/assets/gcr.png)
-Once the model passes validation and bias checks, it is containerized using Docker and pushed to Google Container Registry (GCR).
-This ensures version control and seamless deployment.
-The CI/CD pipeline automates this process, preparing the model for future deployment on Cloud Run.
+Once the system passes validation and bias checks, the entire application—including the model, query processing, and monitoring components—is containerized using Docker and pushed to Google Container Registry (GCR).
+This ensures portability and scalability.
+The containerized application can be pulled from GCR.
+This would allow seamless deployment to Google Cloud Run or other cloud environments for production use.

 ---